 US Port of Entry Denials based on WhatsApp, Text Messages

-US port of entry officers already have the powers to check your electronic devices including Laptop and mobiles.
-We have heard of many instances where WhatsApp messages were checked for a B1/B2 visa holder and were denied entry to US based on the message content showing the ‘intent’ of working in USA.
+US port of entry officers already has the powers to check your electronic devices including Laptop and mobiles.
+We have heard of many instances where WhatsApp messages were checked for a B1/B2 visa holder and were denied entry to the US-based on the message content showing the ‘intent’ of working in the USA.

 As per a recent experience shared on a WhatsApp group, an F1 student’s phone was scanned by the immigration officers at the Port of entry in Chicago.
 He had several pictures of himself posing at a gas station on Facebook.
-He was sent back to India being told that he had violated immigration rules by working off campus.
+He was sent back to India after being told that he had violated immigration rules by working off-campus.

 The government claims that they felt the need to evaluate people’s Facebook or Twitter accounts when these platforms were used extensively by terrorist organizations to connect and spread their message.